jazbl/web-analytics/README.md

 # Pagestats-Web-Analytics

-Tool for tracking the number of website visitors.
+Tool for graphing the number of website visitors.
 Visit the website at https://www.pagestats.net.